 Our role models growing up impacts all of us in the way we see the world.
 If they saw a competitive, critical environment; they learned that they must make decisions quickly and not look back, to keep their eye on the prize.
 Being exposed to a lot of competitiveness, it is more likely that they react to their environment with the prism that everything is a war zone of winners and losers.
 “The goal is the goal is the goal and collateral damage is normal as long as I win.”

 Regardless of the reason, if you are the victim of someone who is treating you unfairly, there are only 3 things you can choose to do moving forward.

 Before you choose an option, it is important to first reflect on whether you think the relationship is salvageable or is very important to keep.
 The value of keeping this relationship informs which of these 3 actions we will take.

 1- Adapting to the environment

-If you choose to do nothing, you are adapting to the behaviour.
+If you choose to do nothing, you are adapting to the behavior.
 This mode can be very useful when we are allowing things to cool down.
 Staying out of the line of fire is a temporary remedy and can be harmful to our mental wellness in the long run.
-If you are ready to consent to their treatment and allow the behaviours to continue, you are accepting that this is OK with you.
+If you are ready to consent to their treatment and allow the behaviors to continue, you are accepting that this is OK with you.